Tipping on Amtrak Trains

 Acela in 30th street station

-My first Acela pulling into the 30th Street Station in Philadelphia, PA
+My first Acela pulled into the 30th Street Station in Philadelphia, PA.

 Acela